hplgit/hplgit.github.com/teamods/doconce/scientific_writing.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 <!-- !split -->
-## Doconce: figures and movies
+## Figures and movies

 *Important:*
-Figure with HTML and LaTeX info, and caption, *all on one line*:
+Figures with HTML and LaTeX size info, and caption: *everything on one line*

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 FIGURE: [figdir/myfig, width=300 frac=1.2] My caption. \label{fig1}

-# This figure will be 300 pixels wide in HTML and span 1.2 times
-# the linewidth in LaTeX.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Movies are also supported: